-- Next step is to pierce the tenderloins all over and then rub with olive oil and lime juice.
+- Olive oil and lime juice - Pierce the tenderloins all over and then rub with olive oil and lime juice.
 By piercing with a sharp knife, you allow the acid and oil to sink into the meat.

-- Preheat your oven so it's ready to go.
-Get a large oven safe pan, skillet, or dutch oven screaming hot on the stove and then sear the tenderloin.
+- Sear - Preheat your oven so it's ready to go.
+Get a large oven safe pan, skillet, or Dutch oven screaming hot on the stove and then sear the tenderloin.

-I always use a thermometer when I cook most cuts of meat.
+I always use a high quality meat thermometer when I cook any cut of meat.

 It's difficult to tell you how long to cook pork tenderloin because there are too many variables: How large is the cut of meat?
 How cold was it when you started cooking?
 How efficient is your oven?

-I aim to cook my pork tenderloin to 145 degrees F. You can either remove it from the oven right when it hits 145 or you can take it out a few degrees early since the temperature will continue to rise as the meat rests.
+I aim to cook my pork tenderloin to 145° F. You can either remove it from the oven right when it hits 145° F or you can take it out a few degrees early since the temperature will continue to rise as the meat rests.